-One of the hallmarks of Chaucer’s writing is its unreliable narrators, the delight it takes in placing the reader at the mercy of its own poor readers.
-Much of its humor comes from this — the dreamer in the The Book of the Duchess groggily misreading Ovid or failing to read between the lines of the Black Knight’s tale, for instance.
+One of the hallmarks of Chaucer’s writing is its unreliable narrators, the delight it takes in placing the reader at the mercy of its own lazy readers.
+Much of its humor comes from this—the dreamer in the The Book of the Duchess groggily misreading Ovid or failing to read between the lines of the Black Knight’s tale, for instance.
 In that dream, the story is only able to continue so long as the dreamer fails to connect the dots and deduce that the lover is dead: it’s upon realizing this that the dreamer wakes up and the story ends.

-I wonder: if the comedic is located in a kind of reflexive deflation — in the staging of fantasy such that it appears, absurdly, as fantasy — is there a sense in which the fictional is located in the refusal to check one’s own facts — in misreading?
+I wonder: if the comedic is located in a kind of reflexive deflation—in the staging of fantasy such that it appears, absurdly, as fantasy—is there a sense in which the fictional is located in the refusal to check one’s own facts—in reading poorly?
 I suspect that even for the most realist and scrupulously-researched fiction, at some point you have to refuse to know better, or act as though you don’t.

 This is also, of course, one way of talking about ideology.
-One may recall China Mièville’s sci-fi neo-noir The City and the City, in which the denizens of two geographically overlapping nations collectively participate in sustaining their respective imagined communities by simply learning to “unsee” each other.
-The gimmick doesn’t really hold your interest for very long, though — in part, I suspect, because the novel is so humorless.
+I think, for instance, of China Mièville’s sci-fi neo-noir The City and the City, in which the denizens of two geographically overlapping nations collectively participate in sustaining their respective imagined communities by simply learning to “unsee” each other.
+The gimmick doesn’t really hold your interest for very long, though.
+Maybe because the novel is so humorless.
 I wonder if fiction can have anything to say about ideology if it isn’t funny.

-And I think what I mean by “funny” here is something like: a story which, if it didn’t prompt laughter, would only appear schizophrenic: the pieces wouldn’t fit together; it would be ruined because it fails to provide a world for its own pretensions, which is exactly what made it funny in the first place.
+And I think what I mean by “funny” here is something like: a story which, if it didn’t prompt laughter, would only appear schizophrenic: the pieces don't quite fit together; it fails to provide a world for its own pretensions.
+If there were a world in which those pretensions could be sustained, the story would cease to be comedic.
 Can a joke be funny if it can’t be ruined?

 If China Mièville were a better writer, perhaps The City and the City would have been a comedic novel, rather than merely a gimmicky one.
 I think “3:30,” a tiny little story in Parker Young’s recent collection Cheap Therapist Says You’re Insane, gets it better.
 Here’s how it begins: